 In a short time, Hardy had already made a positive impact in building stronger ties in the community, hearing from citizens about their ideas for the city's future.

+Hardy and his wife, Terri, are proud parents of two adult children.
 Hardy is a former APWA President for Georgia's Southwest Branch.
 He is a 33-year Department of Defense Veteran and a retired Chief Master Sergeant (CMSGT) of the United States Air Force (USAF).

-Deputy City Manager of Administration
+Assistant City Manager

 Ammons joined the city’s Human Resource Department in 2018.
 She served previously as the Director of Human Resources at Wild Adventures Theme Park, where she focused on implementing human resources strategies by establishing department accountabilities, managing and developing human resources operations, and accomplishing special project results.
 During her time at the City of Valdosta, Ammons has initiated the employee handbook’s revision process, improved employee communication, and established new, effective policies and procedures for human resources and risk management.

 An accomplished professional, Ammons earned a Bachelor of Public Administration from Fayetteville State University, a Master of Organizational Leadership and Development from Grand Canyon University, a Master of Industrial and Organizational Psychology from Walden University, and a Doctorate in Business Administration with an emphasis in Human Resource Management from Liberty University.
 She is a certified Senior Human Resources Professional (SPHR) and Senior Certified Professional (SCP).
 She was Vice President of Diversity and Inclusion for the Cleveland Society of Human Resources Management.
 Ammons is multilingual in four languages.

 Ammons cherishes spending time in the community with her husband, Brandon, their children, and three grandchildren during her free time.